Broko2021/mind-control/2021-Mind_Control-EN.md

 #### <a name="part-1.1.2.3"></a>Addictivity by design
 It's a strong tenet, but how many times have you found yourself checking your smartphone or favorite apps notifications and not getting any?
 This scenario is the one described at the end of David Fincher's movie Social Network, where Mark Zuckerberg's character refreshes his page over and over again in search of love... until the notification.

 When you use a digital service you become its customer and product.
 Like any business, this service wants to build loyalty to build up its user base.
 Unfortunately, it lacks opportunities in real life: often you exist for the service only through an email address.
 How to keep you close ?
 By making yourself feel needed.
 How do digital services do that?
-By using different techniques called persuasive technologies[3].
+By using different techniques called persuasive technologies[3.a].

 Today, there are very sophisticated techniques to capture your attention and get you hooked, even in highly dynamic and content-rich contexts.
-For example, Google has published a patent entitled "Remote eye control, system and method".
-It demonstrates how through visual stimuli the target user's gaze can be directed while being filmed.
+For example, Google has published a patent entitled "Remote gaze control, system and method"[3.b].
+It demonstrates how through visual stimuli the target user's gaze can be directed by the content he or she is watching.
+These technics known as "Eye gazing", who originated from the early 20th century, are widely used in the digital industry.[3.c]

-Often denounced [4], these practices allow publishers to capture the time of their users for their own benefit, with the publishers paying little or nothing for the time spent using them.
+Often denounced [4], *Eye gazing* allows publishers to capture the time of their users for their own benefit, with the publishers paying little or nothing for the time spent using them.
 Worse, their consumption, influenced by persuasive techniques, can create cognitive reflexes in users, limiting their ability to judge these mechanisms, and eventually preventing them from escaping them.

 ***What does the Matrix do against the UX?*** It diminishes clicking addiction by slowing down reflexive behaviors, sometimes by interrupting the user's attention, sometimes by controlling it in order to use applications or websites dispassionately.